danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 ![](ch3_4.png) <br>
 *Figure 3.6 A for-loop*

-From Figure 3.6, you can see what a for-loop contains:
+Figure 3.6 shows you what a for-loop consists of:

 1. *A variable declaration and initialization*: Usually starts with 0
 2. *A specificed condition*: The criteria to meet the condition
-3. *Action*: The things that you want to process/compute when the condition is met
+3. *Action*: What you want to happen when the condition is met
-4. *Loop for next*: For the next iteration (usually incremental/decremental)
+4. *Loop for next*: For the next iteration (usually incremental/decremental).

-For this specific case, this block of code from the above example describes the position of each asterisk in terms of its x and y coordinates (the center point [x,y] of each asterisk).
-Since there are 5 columns (xPos) and 4 rows (yPos) which have been defined in global variables, the program needs to know the coordinates precisely.
-The overall formula to locate the position, for example xPos, is to get the width of the canvas to divide by the number of asterisks horizontally and add 1.
-As such, the code can be understood in this way: For each count with the starting point as 0, calculate the `xPos[i]`.
+This block of code from the above example describes the position of each asterisk in terms of its x and y coordinates (the center point [x,y] of each asterisk).
+Since there are five columns (xPos) and four rows (yPos) which have been defined in global variables, the program needs to know the coordinates precisely.
+The overall formula to locate the position, for example xPos, is to get the width of the canvas by the number of asterisks horizontally, and add 1.
+As such, the code can be understood as follows: calculate the `xPos[i]` for each iteration with the starting point 0.
 Additionally, each iteration will increase the count by one until it reaches the maximum number of asterisks in a row (`i < xPos.length`).

 <!-- <img src="ch3_5.png" width="750"> -->
 ![](ch3_5.png) <br>
 *Figure 3.7 The xPos of each* </br>

-In our teaching, we offer another example of the use of a for-loop to further clarify the use and demonstrate the drawing of things repeatedly.
+In our teaching, we describe another example of the use of a for-loop to further clarify its use and to demonstrate the repeated drawing of objects.

 ![](ch3_8.png) <br>
-*Figure 3.8 Drawing 20 lines on a canvas by using a for-loop* </br>
+*Figure 3.8 Drawing twenty lines on a canvas using a for-loop* </br>

 ```javascript
 let y = 20;